 FY2014-2015 Annual Action Plan – Allocations

-The FFY2013 Allocation Process is now complete.
-Here is the final 2013 Spreadsheet with the funding recommendations from the Office for Community Development, Citizens Advisory Council, Redevelopment Committee, City Council and Mayor Alex Morse.
+The FFY2014 Allocation Process is in progress.
+Here is the current FY 2014 Spreadsheet with the funding recommendations from the Office for Community Development, Citizens Advisory Council, and Redevelopment Committee, City Council and Mayor Alex Morse.
 There was a Public Hearing March 19, 2014 to discuss and open a thirty day comment period on the 2014 Draft Annual Plan Please see the Consolidated Plan Schedule 2014 for full details on the Consolidated Planning process.

 HOME Investment Partnerships Program- Request for Proposals